jamilditter/election_results/README.md

 # election_results

 > ## Purpose

-Using the data science model, our group aims to create a model using educational attainment (broken down into multiple categories), demographic factors containing voting participation rates, age, unemployment, and median income to try and predict US Presidential election results.
+The primary objective of this project was to determine whether socioeconomic or demographic variables could be used effectively to predict state-level presidential election outcomes.
+The goal was to build a data science model capable of predicting US Presidential election results based on factors such as educational attainment, demographic variables, voting participation rates, age, unemployment, and median income.
+Analyzing factors that impact elections is important as it helps track trends in socioeconomic conditions and education levels in the US, which can influence the country's development.
+Furthermore, studying US presidential elections provides an opportunity to identify trends in voting behavior and electoral preferences.

 ## Project Overview

-- **Objective:**: Create a model that can predcit US Presidential election results based on demographic and socioeconomic factors.
+- **Objective:**: The project aimed to create a model to predict US Presidential election results at the national level and spanning the seven presidential elections that occurred between 2000 and 2024, specifically to predict state-level outcomes using socioeconomic and demographic variables.
 - **Domain:** Politics
-- **Key Techniques:** Regrerssion, Exploratory Data Analysis.
+- **Key Techniques:** Random Forest Classificatiom, Regrerssion, Exploratory Data Analysis.

 ---